robfors/esruby/README.md

 # Binding with JS
 Explore my [esruby-bind](https://github.com/robfors/esruby-bind) gem that binds the Ruby and JS environments together.

+# Documentation
+* `Kernel#exit` : returns execution to the JavaScript event loop.
+It will skip the rest of the Ruby code by raising and capturing an exception inherited from `Exception`.
+It will not shutdown the interpreter, therefore any future calls to the Ruby environment from JavaScript will function as expected.

 # License

 This project is distributed under the MIT License.
 See LICENSE for further details.